appleboy/drone-git-push/DOCS.md

 > This plugin has not been fully tested.
 Proceed with caution.

-Use this plugin to `git push` to a repository at the end of a successful build.
-Use the following parameters to configure this plugin:
+Use this plugin for deplying an application via `git push`.
+You can override the default configuration with the following parameters:

-* `remote` - push to this remote repository
+* `remote` - Target remote repository
-* `branch` - push to this remote branch
+* `branch` - Target remote branch, defaults to master
-* `force` - force push using the `--force` flag
+* `force` - Force push using the `--force` flag, defaults to false
+* `skip_verify` - Skip verification of HTTPS certs, defaults to false

+## Example

-Example configuration in the `.drone.yml` file:
+The following is a sample configuration in your .drone.yml file:

 ```yaml
 deploy: